diku-dk/SysDev/Readme.md

-Suggestion solution to Exercise 5_1:
+Suggested solution to Exercise 5_1:

 Task:
 ```